OCSP stapling

-The Online Certificate Status Protocol (OCSP) stapling, formally known as the TLS Certificate Status Request extension, is a standard for checking the revocation status of X.509 digital certificates.
-It allows the presenter of a certificate to bear the resource cost involved in providing Online Certificate Status Protocol (OCSP) responses by appending ("stapling") a time-stamped OCSP response signed by the CA (certificate authority) to the initial TLS handshake, eliminating the need for clients to contact the CA, with the aim of improving both security and performance.
+Online Certificate Status Protocol stapling (OCSP stapling), formally known as the TLS Certificate Status Request extension, is a standard for checking the revocation status of X.509 digital certificates.
+It allows the presenter of a certificate to bear the resource cost involved in providing Online Certificate Status Protocol (OCSP) responses.
+With OCSP stapling, the presenter appends ("staples") a time-stamped OCSP response signed by the certificate authority (CA) to the initial TLS handshake, eliminating the need for clients to contact the CA. OCSP stapling aims to improve both security and performance.

 Motivation

 The original OCSP implementation has several limitations.

-Firstly, it imposes a substantial operational cost on certificate authorities (CA), as they must provide real-time responses to every client querying a certificate's status.
+Firstly, it imposes a substantial operational cost on certificate authorities (CAs), as they must provide real-time responses to every client querying a certificate's status.
 For example, when a certificate is issued to a high traffic website, the servers of CAs are likely to be hit by enormous volumes of OCSP requests querying the validity of the certificate.

 Also, OCSP checking potentially impairs users' privacy and slows down browsing, since it requires the client to contact a third party (the CA) to confirm the validity of each certificate that it encounters.

-Moreover, if the client fails to connect to the CA for an OCSP response, then it is forced to decide between: (a) continuing the connection anyway; defeating the purpose of OCSP or (b) terminating the connection based on the assumption that there is an attack; but which could result in excessive false warnings and blocks.
+Moreover, if the client fails to connect to the CA for an OCSP response, then it is forced to decide between: (a) continuing the connection anyway, defeating the purpose of OCSP, or (b) terminating the connection based on the assumption that there is an attack, which could result in excessive false warnings and blocks.

 OCSP stapling is aimed at addressing these issues with the original OCSP implementation.